-Dr Lyanne Brouwer EU Marie Skłodowska-Curie Fellow & Assistant Professor Radboud University Nijmegen, Netherlands
+Dr Lyanne Brouwer I am an EU Marie Skłodowska-Curie Fellow & Assistant Professor at Radboud University Nijmegen, Netherlands, where I teach in Animal Ecology and Quantitative Conservation Ecology (and also coordinate this course).

-I am interested in social behaviours of animals and their behavioural adaptations to environmental change, like climate change and urbanization.
-My work focuses on analyses of long-term datasets in combination with creative experiments, based on a thorough understanding of animals in the wild.
+My interests are broad, but my core focus is on social behaviours of animals and their behavioural adaptations to environmental change, like climate change and urbanization.
+My work uses analyses of long-term datasets in combination with creative experiments, based on a thorough understanding of animals in the wild.
 Please, don’t hesitate to contact me for research project opportunities!

 Dr Christine Evans (visiting fellow)